 The Company's consolidated financial statements have been prepared assuming that the Company will continue as a going concern which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
-The Company has incurred recurring losses and, as of September 30, 2019, has an accumulated deficit of approximately \$14.1 million from inception, expects to incur further losses in the development of its business and has been dependent on funding operations through the issuance of convertible debt, private sale of equity securities, and the proceeds from an asset sale.
+The Company has incurred recurring losses and as of September 30, 2021, has an accumulated deficit of approximately \$15.3 million from inception, expects to incur further losses in the development of its business and has been dependent on funding operations through the issuance of convertible debt and private sale of equity securities.
 These conditions raise substantial doubt about the Company's ability to continue as a going concern.
 Currently management plans to finance operations through the private or public placement of debt and/or equity securities.
 However, no assurance can be given at this time as to whether the Company will be able to obtain such financing.
 The consolidated financial statements do not include any adjustment relating to the recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.